 |Polio||Primary series in childhood with IPV alone, OPV alone, or IPV/OPV sequentially.|

-A copy of the student's official immunization record must be provided to the College's Health Services Department.
-Documentation can be hand-delivered to the Health Center located in Hendren Hall, faxed to (208) 459-5182 attn.
-Health Services, or mailed to The College of Idaho, Student Health Center, 2112 Cleveland Blvd., Caldwell, ID 83605.
-The College will accept vaccine records signed by a medical doctor, school health records, or transcripts documenting immunizations and/or state immunization bank records.
+Complete the vaccination record form located here and return to the College's Wellness Center.
+This form can be hand-delivered to the Wellness Center located in Hendren Hall, faxed to (208) 459-5182 attn.
+Health Services, or mailed to The College of Idaho, Wellness Center, 2112 Cleveland Blvd., Caldwell, ID 83605.

-Students must provide all immunization documentation to the C of I Health Services Department no later than the first day of classes for the semester in which the student intends to enroll.
+Students must provide all immunization documentation to The College Idaho Health Services Department no later than the first day of classes for the semester in which the student intends to enroll.
 Students who have an incomplete immunization record as of the 15th day of classes may be removed from the residence halls until all requirements are met (no refunds available).
 Also, students with incomplete records will have a hold placed on their account and will not be able to register for the following semester.
 Students participating in intercollegiate sports who have incomplete immunization records will not be allowed to practice or compete until they comply with the College's immunization policy.